How to buy a condo with confidence

-Your insurance also can cover special assessments for certain lawsuits related to a judgment or property damage that the HOA’s insurance or reserves don’t fully cover.
+That insurance should also reimburse you for special assessments from lawsuits or property damage that the HOA’s insurance or reserves don’t fully cover.

-Use the search tool at floodsmart.gov to see the flood risk for any address, and contact an agent for a quote on a particular unit.
+Use the search tool at floodsmart.gov to determine the risk for any address.

 Make sure the level of maintenance meets your standards.
 You might not agree with what the condo association considers well-maintained.